dawn-infra-labs/dawn-secure-transport/.github/SECURITY.md

 - Vulnerabilities are fixed before public disclosure.
 - Credit is given to the reporter unless anonymity is requested.
-- We may coordinate disclosure timing with the reporter when appropriate.
+- Disclosure timing may be coordinated with the reporter when appropriate.

 ---